CktGen: Automated Analog Circuit Design with Generative Artificial Intelligence: Introduction

+To evaluate the generated circuits, we train a graph isomorphism network (GIN)-based~\cite{gin} surrogate model with cross-modal alignment losses to verify whether each candidate meets its target specifications and to predict its FoM value.
+We also introduce new metrics to systematiclly measure how well the generated circuits match their specifications, addressing an important gap in previous work.
+Our approach achieves substantial improvements in conditional circuit generation, automated design, reconstruction, and unconditional generation tasks.

-In summary, our contributions are as follows: \begin{itemize} \item We propose a specification-conditioned generation task for analog circuit synthesis, which overcomes the reusability and transferability limitations inherent in traditional optimization tasks. \item We propose contrastive training and classifier guidance to improve the consistency between specification and circuit modalities. \item We introduce a few metrics to quantitatively assess the consistency between generated circuits and their specifications, filling a gap in the evaluation of previous unconditional generation tasks.
-Our model achieves significant improvement in conditional generation and competitive results in unconditional scenarios. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We present a specification-conditioned generation framework for analog circuit synthesis that overcomes the flexibility limitation of traditional optimization-based approaches, enabling adaptation to changing design requirements without retraining. \item We employ contrastive training and classifier guidance with feature alignment to align circuits and specifications in a canonical joint latent space.
+Our CktGen learns a clustered representation that naturally supports one-to-many mappings from specifications to diverse circuits. \item We introduce test-time optimization using an MAB algorithm, which efficiently searches for high-performance circuits without model retraining. \item We introduce a few metrics to quantitatively assess the consistency between generated circuits and their specifications, filling a gap in previous evaluation methods.
+Our model significantly outperforms previous methods across all tasks. \end{itemize}